ezekeal/artisanal-soap/Readme.md

 I got rid of some lines to make errors that I didn't understand go away.

-artisinal soap, it's not better, it's just hand-made for use by hipsters.
+artisanal soap, it's not better, it's just hand-made for use by hipsters.